-- (a) a mining claim, mineral development licence or mining lease granted under the Mineral Resources Act 1989; or - (b) a petroleum lease granted under the Petroleum Act 1923. - "national park" means an area dedicated under this Act as a national park. - "national park (Aboriginal land)" means an area dedicated under this Act as a national park (Aboriginal land). - "national park (scientific)" means an area dedicated under this Act as a national park (scientific). - "national park (Torres Strait Islander land)" means an area dedicated under this Act as a national park (Torres Strait Islander land). - "native wildlife" means any taxon or species of wildlife indigenous to Australia.
+- (a) a mining claim, mineral development licence or mining lease granted under the Mineral Resources Act 1989; or - (b) a petroleum lease granted under the Petroleum Act 1923. - "national park" means an area dedicated under this Act as a national park. - "national park (Aboriginal land)" means an area dedicated under this Act as a national park (Aboriginal land). - "national park (scientific)" means an area dedicated under this Act as a national park (scientific). - "national park (Torres Strait Islander land)" means an area dedicated under this Act as a national park (Torres Strait Islander land). - "native wildlife" means any taxon or species of wildlife indigenous to Australia means the natural and physical features of the area, including wildlife, soil, water, minerals and air.